keanudv/Web-Scraping-Program/README.md

 <br>
 <h3>Limitations</h3>
 <P>Some websites use JavaScript to dynamically load data.
 The packages used in this program (Requests and BeautifulSoup) cannot execute JavaScipt.
 Therefore, the program may fail to retrieve data.</P><br>
-<P>In addition, this program can only scrape data from one page at a time (Pagination).
-Therefore, the program will fail to retrieve data from multiple pages.</P>
+<P>In addition, this program can only scrape data from one webpage at a time (Pagination).
+Therefore, the program will fail to retrieve data from multiple webpages.</P>
 <br>
 <h3>Improvements</h3>
 <P>To overcome these limitations, I will expand the program to use Selenium.
 Selenium is a package that automates a web browser to load JavaScipt and flip to the next page or load more data.</P>